 Our graduate programs incorporate elements of Statistics, Computer Science, and Optimization.
 The need for integrated graduate training across these disciplines is acutely felt across all industries.
 As one of Canada’s most innovative universities, we aim to provide breadth and depth in all three of these areas as they pertain to the emerging and world-recognized discipline of Data Science.
 Individuals with knowledge in this discipline are in high demand.

-Whether upgrading your education with a course-based master's program, or embarking on a research-based master's or doctoral program, you can look forward to an inspiring, connected, relevant journey of discovery.
+Whether upgrading your education with a course-based co-op master's program, or embarking on a research-based master's, you can look forward to an inspiring, connected, relevant journey of discovery.

 Master's of Data Science and Artificial Intelligence (MDSAI)

 The Master's of Data Science and Artificial Intelligence is a coursework program designed to meet the growing global demand in the fields of Data Science and Artificial Intelligence.
 The curriculum recognizes the interdisciplinarity of data science and AI, as well as the importance of experiential learning.
 The degree requirements include nine graduate courses relevant to data science.
 The program provides strong core training so that graduates can adapt easily to changes and new challenges from industry.
 Currently, the two program options include full-time co-op and part-time regular (non-co-op).

 Full-time MDSAI co-op

 The full-time MDSAI co-op program expands on the mission to provide strong core training through a 4-month co-op experience, providing the opportunity for hands-on experience working in the field of data science and artificial intelligence.
 Supported by Waterloo's Co-operative Education program, the largest of its kind in the world, this program aims to meld a strong theoretical knowledge-base with real-world industry experience.